 The Negative Gearing Spreadsheet calculator (updated for 2018-19 tax rates) can help assess risk by manipulating the basic arithmetic assumptions, to calculate outcomes that can easily be compared.

 It’s a convenient way to play with the gearing variables, to estimate outcomes, or to predict the cash flow effect of a PAYG withholding variation.

-This simple but crucial arithmetical analysis enables you to tailor your investment to your preferred risk profile, with formulae which can instantly demonstrate the positive, neutral and negative gearing alternatives.
+This kind of analysis enables an investment to be tailored a preferred risk profile, with formulae which can instantly demonstrate positive, neutral and negative gearing alternatives.